-PREPARATION FOR PROFESSIONAL PRACTICE
+PREPARATION FOR PROFESSIONAL PRACTICE 3 credits

 This course is designed to prepare the student for the practicum in social work.
-The course provides an examination of theories that inform social work practice and orients the student to the field practicum process.
+The course provides an opportunity to demonstrate practice behaviors in engagement of individuals in a practice encounter and orients the student to the field practicum process.
 It familiarizes the student with the roles of the student intern and with skills for the helping relationship.
 The role of advocacy in social work is stressed.
-Students enrolled in SWK 340 apply for formal admission to the Social Work Program and must be accepted in order to proceed to SWK 341 and SWK 381.
+Students enrolled in SWK 340 apply for formal admission to the Social Work Program Department and must be accepted in order to proceed to SWK 341 and SWK 381.
 Prerequisite: SWK 160, SWK 280 (SWK 280 may be taken concurrently).